isle-project/graphmaker/lib/spec/readme_template.md

 ```
 Now A and C both inherit the style 'foo' but A's fill color has been changed.

-More than one style can be added to a node
+As mentioned earlier, more than one style can be added to a node

 ```
 > append a second style 'bar' to node A